eleemosynator/writeups/white_rabbit/readme.md

 The exception filter picks up all exceptions and the handler just calls `sub_403330` to fill the same buffer as earlier with random characters and then continues execution as normal.
-As an aside, `dword_42109C` is the length of the string that will be exchanged with `main` and that comparison is there to ensure that this part of the code does not overwrite the stirng twice.
+As an aside, `dword_42109C` is the length of the string that will be exchanged with `main` and that comparison is there to ensure that this part of the code does not overwrite the string twice.

 Anyway, it seems that both `sub_403330` and the array at `byte_422AE8` are decoys, so I'll rename them to `decoy_randomize_array` and `decoy_random_array` respectively.